solodev/cloud-documentation/src/pages/sites/add/index.md

 # Add Site

-Adding a site is a simple and is outilined in the process described below.
+Adding a site to your org in Solodev Cloud is a simple process, and can be completed in minutes by following the steps below.

-!!!Please Note:
-Prerequisites to adding a site vary depending on the type of site being added.
-All prerequisites are noted with each respective input field.
-A valid <a href="/infrastructure/domains/">domain name</a> is required for every option.
-!!!

 ## Step 1: Pick a Type